sherrymax/aps-examples/aps-esignature-using-docusign/readme.md

 Please Note :

+* The order of the Headers should not be changed, as the script in the process goes by order.
+This can be modified later.

+* The order of Headers should be as follows :
+  1. Authorization
+  2. Content-Type
+  3. DocuSignAccountID

 * `Authorization` Header value should use `Bearer` appended to Token generated from Step # 6.

+* `Content-Type` Header value should use `application/json`.

 * `DocuSignAccountID` Header value should use API Account ID from Step # 2.